sharetribe/flex-sdk-js/docs/calling-the-asset-delivery-api.md

 ```

 The response `data` key will not contain any data types beyond the data types
-that JavaScript supports out-of-the-box, unlike responses returned by the [SDK
+that JSON supports, unlike responses returned by the [SDK methods for the
-methods for the Marketplace API](./calling-the-api.md).
+Marketplace API](./calling-the-api.md).

 The API returns the data always in the following format: